-December 2018 – Acres Magazine featured Sugar Mountain Farm’s Pastured Pork in the article Bringing Home the Bacon – Keys to Raising Pastured Pork Sweet Meat at Sugar Mountain Farm by Tamara Scully “Walter Jeffries and his family have built their 1,000-acre, primarily wooded farm on pastured pig production.
+December 2018 – Acres Magazine featured Sugar Mountain Farm’s Pastured Pork in the article Bringing Home the Bacon – Keys to Raising Pastured Pork sub-titled Sweet Meat at Sugar Mountain Farm by Tamara Scully “Walter Jeffries and his family have built their 1,000-acre, primarily wooded farm on pastured pig production.
 It remains an ongoing adventure as they seek to improve breeding and genetics, capture more market share and improve animal welfare.”

 November 2018 – Washington Electric Coop’s newsletter Currents featured Sugar Mountain Farm’s high efficiency passive building design and engineering of the Butcher Shop in the article “Engineered for Efficiency – Sugar Mountain Farm in West Topsham is designed to bring pro tability to small-scale sustainable pig farming and processing”